Is My Newborn Normal?

 "It will resolve pretty quickly, usually before the baby leaves the hospital," says Hirschenfang.

-What may take a little longer to disappear, however, is a condition known as cephalohematoma, a collection of blood trapped between the skull and the lining.
+What may take a little longer to disappear, however, is a condition known as cephalohematoma, a collection of blood trapped between the skull and skin lining.
 It frequently appears on day two of life and looks like an odd-shaped lump on the top of your newborn's head.

 As scary as that sounds, doctors say don't fret.

 "It happens as part of the normal birthing process, it's not serious and not anyone's fault, and it does go away on its own, usually within a few months," says Hirschenfang.
+It may get bigger before it starts going away which is normal too.
+As long as there are no concerns for any accidents or traumas, a spontaneous cephalohematoma during the birthing period is usually normal.

 And while you probably already know about your newborn's fontanel (those "soft spots" on the top and back of the head) don't be surprised if they start to throb with every beat of your baby's heart!